Divide the contents of a large bag of different-colored candies r... | Channels for Pearson+

 Divide the contents of a large bag of different-colored candies randomly and approximately equally among the members of the group.
 Do not pick specific candy colors, but simply empty the contents of the bag onto a table and quickly divide the pile.
 If you are doing this exercise by yourself, divide the contents of the bag into five piles.

-Have each person count the number of candies of each color in they pile and calculate the frequency of each color in the pile.
+Tabulate the total number of candies of each color in the original bag by combining the numbers from each person.
+Use these numbers to determine the frequency of each color in the original bag.

 Verified Solution